OU Neurosurgery Sub-Internship Overview

 Students will work closely with residents, faculty, and advanced practice providers throughout the rotation, in order to learn from numerous members of our multidisciplinary team and develop all aspects of their neurosurgical acumen.
 Additional opportunities will include attending outpatient clinic with our chair and other staff neurosurgeons, participating in operative and bedside procedures, formal one-on-one meetings with faculty, and social engagements with the resident team.
 Taken together, these activities are intended to provide insight regarding the opportunities and lifestyle that characterize our neurosurgery residency training program, as well an occasion to get to know our team and its culture on a personal level.

 Sub-internship last four weeks: three weeks are spend on the adult neurosurgery teams at OU Medical Center, while the fourth week is spent at Oklahoma Children’s Hospital with the pediatric neurosurgeons.
-Standard features of the rotation include an introductory session and a debriefing with the Medical Student Director, Dr. Christopher Graffeo.
-Responsibilities include rounding with the residents, attending case-based daily didactics lead by the Program Director, Dr. Andrew Jea (“Morning Report”), and participation in weekly conferences such as Grand Rounds on Friday morning and ad hoc “Brain School” sessions offered by the teaching faculty in the afternoon throughout the rotation.
+Standard features of the rotation include an introductory session and a debriefing with the Medical Student Director, Dr. Michael Feldman.
+Responsibilities include rounding with the residents, attending case-based daily didactics lead, and participation in weekly conferences such as Grand Rounds on Friday morning.
 Call responsibilities are determined by the Chief Resident, with students recommended to take at least 1 overnight call per week.
-Each rotating sub-intern will present on a topic of their choosing during Grand Rounds prior to the end of the rotation, and feedback will be provided and solicited by Dr. Graffeo and Dr. Desai during debriefing.
+Each rotating sub-intern will present on a topic of their choosing during Grand Rounds prior to the end of the rotation, and feedback will be provided and solicited by Dr. Feldman as well as neurosurgery residency program leadership.